PROFILE - Grade 11

 1) is an area of spiritual culture

-2) uses artistic imagery
+2) uses artistic images

-3) requires the accuracy and validity of the statements
+3) requires accuracy and validity of statements

 4) creates spiritual values